Automattic/delphin/README.md

 You can execute an individual test with e.g. `yarn test app/reducers/ui/domain-search/tests`.

-## Contributing

-If Delphin sparks your interest, don’t hesitate to send a pull request, send a suggestion, file a bug, or just ask a question.
-We promise we’ll be nice.
-You can contribute in many ways.

-Delphin welcomes – and indeed has been built by – contributors from all walks of life, with different backgrounds, and with a wide range of experience.
-We're committed to doing our part to make Delphin welcoming to everyone.
-To clarify these expectations, Delphin has adopted the code of conduct defined by the Contributor Covenant.
-It can be read in full [here](CODE-OF-CONDUCT.md).

 ## Coding Guidelines

 Delphin follows [Calypso's guidelines](https://github.com/Automattic/wp-calypso/blob/master/docs/coding-guidelines.md).

-## Security

-Need to report a security vulnerability?
-Go to [https://automattic.com/security/](https://automattic.com/security/) or directly to our security bug bounty site [https://hackerone.com/automattic](https://hackerone.com/automattic).

 ## Browser Support